 - Use critical methodologies (qualitative and/or quantitative) to frame research and reflection

-- Identify gaps in current knowledge and offer new agendas for research into children and young people's spirituality within and across disciplines and contexts
+- Identify gaps in current knowledge and offer new agendas for research into children and young people's spirituality as well as life and values education within and across disciplines and contexts

 The Editors of IJCS welcome submissions and want to hear from you!
 For complete guidelines on submitting a manuscript, visit the Instructions for Authors page.

-To contact the Editors directly with submission questions, please email:
+To contact the Editor directly with submission questions, please email John C.K.
+Lee.